fylgja/site/src/components/gradient.md

 ## How to use

-To use the `.bg-gradient` or `.border-gradient` simply add them to any element.
+To use the `.bg-gradient` or `.border-gradient` simply add them to any element,

-`.bg-gradient` will work out of the box.
+`.bg-gradient` will work out of the box,

 `.border-gradient` requires that the element already has a border-width.

 This can be done via the border class from the `@fylgja/utilpack`;